 Independence Park on Denton Road has walking and running trails and more than 30 soccer fields.
 After watching their team play soccer, families and residents often take advantage of the many pavilions throughout the park.
 The lush, open space welcomes leashed pets.

-Homes for Rent in Canton, MI
+Apartments for Rent in Canton, MI

 You must save a search in order to receive alerts.